 Simply put, governance is about how we make decisions as an organization – assigning authority and accountability to people, determining what information we use to make those decisions and ensuring we have effective processes to help us carry out our work in a way that reflects our corporate values.
-In 2011, we established parallel structure at the ENMAX executive level and Board of Directors to govern corporate responsibility.
-Read about the Committee's mandate.
+Learn more about our CR Governance.

 Throughout 2011-2012 we formalized Corporate Responsibility (CR) objectives in key areas as opportunities to take visible, meaningful action to integrate corporate responsibility in our activities and operations.
 They are the foundation for assessing our progress toward realizing our CR commitment.

-In the context of our CR program, the term "stakeholder" refers to internal and external groups, affected by our actions, whom we engage to help assess, review and improve our CR activities.
-Information on our engagement of stakeholder groups impacted by our construction and operation activities can be found in the Generation and Wires section.
+In the context of our CR program, the term "stakeholder" refers to internal and external groups that may be affected by our actions and whose actions have the potential to impact our business decisions.
+Our key stakeholder groups include our customers, the communities in which we operate, industry peers, our Shareholder and Board, and our employees.
+Information on how we engage stakeholder groups impacted by our construction and operation activities can be found in the Generation and Wires section.

 All customers are free to purchase natural gas services from the default supply provider or from a retailer of their choice and to purchase electricity services from the regulated rate provider or from a retailer of their choice.
 The delivery of natural gas and electricity to you is not affected by your choice.
 If you change who you purchase natural gas services or electricity services from, you will continue receiving natural gas and electricity from the distribution company in your service area.
 For a current list of retailers you may choose from, visit www.ucahelps.alberta.ca or call 310-4822 (toll free in Alberta).

 Please enter a few details in the spaces below so we can help you find an answer faster.

 You can also get in touch with us at 310-2010.

 We're working on our Live Chat and phone systems, and hope to have them restored soon.

 We're working on Live Chat, and hope to have it restored soon.